 4. Manages Weight

-By lessening the sugar cravings, apple cider vinegar can control the weight or promote weight loss for mothers to be.
+By lessening the sugar cravings, vinegar can control the weight or promote weight loss for mothers to be.
 It lowers water retention which helps in avoiding bloating during pregnancy.

 5. A Natural Deodorizer